Advice if someone has made a noise complaint about you

-The Council encourages people to try to resolve noise issues between themselves before contacting the Council.
-However, if the complainant alleges that the noise is continuing, the Council has a duty to investigate and an officer will contact you.
+We encourage people to try to resolve noise issues between themselves before contacting us.
+However, if the complainant alleges that the noise is continuing, we have a duty to investigate and an officer will contact you.
 The purpose of this is to advise you of alleged times, dates and effect of the noise and to understand your version of events.
-The Council officer is not going to take sides, instead they are trying to establish the facts and if appropriate give informal advice on reducing noise.
+We do not take sides, instead we are trying to establish the facts and if appropriate give informal advice on reducing noise.

-Unfortunately, a few people chose to knowingly cause excessive noise and in these cases, the Council will undertake noise monitoring, either in person or using electronic sound recording equipment to prove existence or likely occurrence of a statutory noise nuisance.
+Unfortunately, a few people choose to knowingly cause excessive noise and in these cases, we will carry out noise monitoring, either in person or using electronic sound recording equipment to prove existence or likely occurrence of a statutory noise nuisance.

-If the noise amounts to a statutory nuisance can be proved, the Council will serve a statutory abatement notice, requiring the noise is stopped.
-This maybe done immediately or after seven days.
-The notice will require that steps are taken to reduce the noise nuisance within a specified time.
+If it can be proved that the noise amounts to a statutory nuisance, we will serve a statutory abatement notice, requesting that the noise is stopped.
+This may be done immediately or after seven days.
+The notice will ask that steps are taken to reduce the noise nuisance within a specified time.
 There is no set time period as the works required to reduce the noise will vary, for instance a factory will require more time to replace a fan, whereas a stereo can be turned down immediately.

-However, if after monitoring the Council judges the noise not to be a statutory nuisance or unreasonable and persistent or despite best effects is unable to witness the noise over a reasonable period of time, the case will be closed.
-The complainant still has the option to take their own action at the magistrates court, however, the Council will not be involved.
+However, if after monitoring we decide that the noise is not a statutory nuisance or despite best effects we are unable to witness the noise over a reasonable period of time, the case will be closed.
+The complainant still has the option to take their own action at the magistrates court, however, we will not be involved.